 If you are a current student and interested in becoming a mentor, find out more about what's required and how to register.

 Mentoring follows a structured workshop schedule to help you understand the academic demands of university.
 Information on the program will be available at Faculty Welcome Week.
 During Faculty Welcome Week, mentors can be identified by their yellow ‘duck squad’ t-shirts.

 As part of your mentoring activities, you will be encouraged to keep a reflective journal starting from the first week of lectures.
 This introduces you to the practice of critical reflection about teaching and learning, a significant element of your professional preparation and practice.
 Your journal combines written reflections with other forms of expression, such as visual images, and involves:

 A poster competition is the final reflective activity for the year.
 It is a cooperative activity with contribution from everyone in your workshop group.
 The competition is judged at the end of Semester 2.

-Belong@FHS is the peer mentoring program for students studying an undergraduate coursework degree within the Faculty of Health Sciences.
+Belong@FHS is the peer mentoring program for students studying an undergraduate coursework degree within the Sydney School of Health Sciences.
 You will be placed in a group with two mentors and six to eight students.

-The program starts during Welcome Week where you will meet your mentors and group, learn about your degree, participate in activities and have lunch.
+The program starts during Faculty Welcome Week, the week before classes begin, where you will meet your mentors and group, learn about your degree, participate in activities and have lunch.
 It continues for the first six weeks of Semester 1 and includes informal mentoring, workshops and social events.
 Refer to the Belong@FHS Cumberland program (pdf, 45KB) for more information.